 What Is Holistic Dog Food?

 I'm assuming that since you are searching for information on holistic dog food, you care for your dog's health and wellbeing.
 Perhaps you're here because your veterinarian recommended a different, higher-quality dog food.
 Or maybe you're aware of the dog food recalls in the news.
-I'm glad you're here to learn more about holistic dog food, and I guarantee that your four-legged friend is grateful as well.
+I'm glad you're here to learn more about this type of dog food, and I guarantee that your four-legged friend is grateful as well.

 There are so many types of dog food and different brands out there.
 It can be quite overwhelming to choose a dog food that is a great fit for your dog.

 Read on to learn how holistic dog food is different from regular dog food.
 I'll also give a few recommendations as to where to buy them too.

-Many of the reasons why more dog owners are switching to a high-quality dog food is due to the symptoms that surface due to regular dog food.
+Many of the reasons why more dog owners are switching to a high-quality dog food are due to the symptoms that surface due to regular dog food.

 Does your dog have any of these symptoms?